Section 122.85 | Tax credit-eligible productions.

 (10) "Qualified production facility" means a facility located in this state that is used in the development or presentation to the public of theater productions.

-(B) For the purpose of encouraging and developing strong film and theater industries in this state, the director of development services may certify a motion picture or broadway theatrical production produced by a production company as a tax credit-eligible production.
+(B) For the purpose of encouraging and developing strong film and theater industries in this state, the director of development may certify a motion picture or broadway theatrical production produced by a production company as a tax credit-eligible production.
 In the case of a television series, the director may certify the production of each episode of the series as a separate tax credit-eligible production.
 A production company shall apply for certification of a motion picture or broadway theatrical production as a tax credit-eligible production on a form and in the manner prescribed by the director.
 Each application shall include the following information:

 (1) The name and telephone number of the production company;